DieserGhost/ohnePixel-challenge/README.md

-Note: If your team includes players, simply redo step 3.
+Note: If your team includes bots, simply redo step 3.